pH-7/MyDreamLife.eu/README.md

 MyDreamLife is a side-project I created to give a TODO-list, and Itinerary for a new (exciting) life.
 It is designed for European people from 18 to 30 (mainly from Spain, France, Netherlands, Belgium, Germany and Italy) who want to move and try a new life abroad but don't know the process to do it.

-The artificial intelligence app will give them, ste-by-step, the whole map for starting their dream life & doing it!
+The artificial intelligence of the app will give them, ste-by-step, the whole map for starting their dream life & doing it!

 ## It's not MyDreamLife.eu, but MyNewDream.eu